ava-labs/hypersdk/cmd/hypersdk-cli/README.md

 - The `balance` command is not currently implemented due to the lack of a standardized balance RPC method at the HyperSDK level.
 - The `maxFee` for transactions is currently hardcoded to 1,000,000.
 - The `key set` and `endpoint set` commands use a nested command structure which adds unnecessary complexity for a small CLI tool.
 A flatter command structure would be more appropriate.
+- Currency values are represented as uint64 without decimal point support in the ABI.
+The CLI cannot automatically parse decimal inputs (e.g. "12.0") since there is no currency type annotation.
+Users must enter the raw uint64 value including all decimal places (e.g. "12000000000" for 12 coins with 9 decimal places).